Using evidence:

 Unexpected Results Handout

-In Learning from Administrative Data, agency and academic collaborators shared the varied ways they have used administrative data in programs and evaluation.
+In Learning from administrative data, agency and academic collaborators shared the varied ways they have used administrative data in programs and evaluation.
 This session highlighted how to use administrative data to address the requirements of the Evidence Act in meaningful and useful ways.
 Speakers included:

 • Jagruti Rekhi (Office of Policy Development and Research, Department of Housing and Urban Development) and Michael DiDomenico (OES) discussed how interagency access to data supported HUD in better understanding and addressing agency priorities.
 More results here and here.